KEYH

-KEYH (850 AM) is a commercial radio station in Houston, Texas, under Special Temporary Authority from the Federal Communications Commission to broadcast at 100 watts from a temporary longwire antenna, on a tower located in Northline, North Houston.
-KEYH airs a classic hits format as "Houston Radio Platinum."
+KEYH (850 AM) is a commercial radio station in Houston, Texas, under Special Temporary Authority from the Federal Communications Commission to broadcast at 100 watts from a temporary long-wire antenna, on a tower located in Northline, North Houston.
+KEYH airs a regional Mexican format as "La Mejor 104.5."

-After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from December 31, 2020 until December 27, 2021.
+After the loss of its main transmitter site, due to the sale of the land the array sat upon, KEYH went silent from December 31, 2020, until December 27, 2021.
 KEYH's previous format, prior to going silent, was Regional Mexican, with sports programming interspersed.
-KEYH is owned by Estrella Media and upon getting back on in late 2021 temporarily rebroadcast Estrella Media sister station "La Raza" 98.5 KTJM.
-However in early 2022, KEYH began broadcasting classic hits as Joe 850.
+KEYH was previously owned by Estrella Media and upon getting back on in late 2021 temporarily rebroadcast Estrella Media's sister station "La Raza" 98.5 KTJM.
+However, in early 2022, KEYH began broadcasting classic hits with the branding name "Joe 850".
+The launch of "Joe 850" made a classic hits comeback to the Houston market.

-Under normal operations, KEYH is licensed to broadcast with 10,000 watts; because AM 850 is a clear-channel frequency reserved for 50,000 watt Class A KOA in Denver, Colorado, KEYH was required to reduce power at night to 185 watts.
+Under normal operations, KEYH is licensed to broadcast with 10,000 watts; because AM 850 is a clear-channel frequency reserved for 50,000 watts Class A KOA in Denver, KEYH was required to reduce power at night to 185 watts.
 The former transmitter location was near Denver Miller Road in Sugar Land, Texas.